tundish/balladeer/balladeer/doc/drama.rst

     * An iterable type eg: an Enum/State.
     * A string which gives attribute access via the drama object to an iterable of entities.

-    Ths method is a generator of Speech objects.
+    This method is a generator of Speech objects.
     The speech objects must be of these three classes:

     :py:class:`~balladeer.lite.speech.Prologue`